simplex-chat/simplex-chat/docs/SERVER.md

   -h,--help                Show this help text
 ```

-You should determine which flags are valid for your use-case and then execute `smp-server init` with `-y` flag for non-interactive initialization:
+You should determine which flags are needed for your use-case and then execute `smp-server init` with `-y` flag for non-interactive initialization:

 ```sh
 sudo su smp -c "smp-server init -y -<your flag> <your option>"
 ```

-For example:
+For example, run:

 ```sh
 sudo su smp -c "smp-server init -y -l --ip 192.168.1.5 --password test"
 ```

-... to initilize your `smp-server` configuration with `-l` flag to enable storing messages, `--ip` flag with `192.168.1.5` value to configure using ip and with `--password` flag with `test` value to password-protect `smp-server`.
+to initilize your `smp-server` configuration with:
+- restoring connections and messages when the server is restarted (`-l` flag),
+- IP address `192.168.1.5`,
+- protect `smp-server` with a password `test`.

 ---